Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 **Post-condition:**

-  - The Client knows the session keys (write\_key) to run the application protocol without the help of the OPTIGA™.
+  - The Client knows the session keys (write\_key) to run the application protocol without the help of the OPTIGA™ Trust M.

 |                                       |
 | ------------------------------------- |